-A simple baked chicken dish packed with Mediterranean flavors.
-Everything cooks in one pan so that all of the ingredients can happily infuse.
-I like to brown the chicken first and then roast it alongside plump cherry tomatoes, red onions, and white beans.
-It comes out of the oven all sticky and caramelized.
+I like to brown the chicken first and roast it alongside plump cherry tomatoes, red onions, and white beans.
+It comes out all sticky and caramelized.

-I have 2 secrets- the first is to use marinated artichoke hearts and bocconcini (bite-size mozzarella balls).
-The garlicky/vinegary marinade adds incredible flavor without having to do a thing.
-The second trick is to toss in plently of fresh herbs right before serving.
-I like to use chopped basil and parsley.
-The smell in your kitchen will be out of this world!
+I have 2 secrets: the first is to use marinated artichoke hearts and bocconcini (bite-size mozzarella balls).
+The garlicky/vinegary marinade adds incredible flavor to the dish without having to do a thing.
+The second trick is to toss in plenty of fresh herbs right before serving.
+Fresh basil and parsley will make your kitchen smell out of this world!

 - Make sure to use a baking dish larger than 9x 13 inches.
 A large roasting pan is ideal.
 Overcrowding will cause the ingredients to steam rather than caramelize.
 Use 2 pans if necessary.